sampsyo/home/_drafts/flash.md

 others interact with Flash's internal data structures.
 Both kinds of instructions can coexist and exchange data.

-TK and in fact, this can run unmodified in a real shell. measure performance against odgi
+TK and in fact, this can run unmodified in a real shell. measure performance against odgi. compare:
+- odgi from og
+- odgi from gfa
+- flash from flatgfa
+- flash from gfa

 [brush]: https://crates.io/crates/brush
 [brush-parser]: https://crates.io/crates/brush-parser